WarwickTabletop/tablebot/docs/Roll.md

 If statements take an expression, and then two either integer values or list values.
 If the expression is non-zero, the first value is returned.
 If the expression is zero, the second value is returned.
 The syntax for it is `if expression then t else f`, where `expression` is an integer value, and `t` and `f` are both either integer values or list values.
 Only one of `t` or `f` is ever evaluated.

-Let statements take a name and either an integer value or a list, and set a variable with that name to that value.
-If the let statement is lazy (with an exclamation mark before the variable name) instead, the value is recalculated every time the variable is used.
-A let statement returns the value on the left side.
+Var statements take a name and either an integer value or a list, and set a variable with that name to that value.
+If the var statement is lazy (with an exclamation mark before the variable name) the value is recalculated every time the variable is used.
+A var statement returns the value on the left side.
 To create and use list variables, they must be prepended with `l_`.
-The syntax can be something like `let name = value`, `let !name = value`, or `let l_name = value`, or so on.
+The syntax can be something like `var name = value`, `var !name = value`, or `var l_name = value`, or so on.
 These bound values can then be used in other calculations.
+Variable names consist only have lower case letters and underscores.

 To fully utilise these expression types, statements have been made, which, when constructed together with a value, creates a program.
 A statement is an integer value or list value followed by a semicolon.
 Below are a couple example programs (which are multiple statements followed by a single value).
-One quality of life feature is that a lazy let expression won't be evaluated until the variable is first used.
+One quality of life feature is that a lazy var expression won't be evaluated until the variable is first used.

-- `let l_list = (2d6)#3d6; {length(l_list), minimum(l_list), maximum(l_list), sum(l_list)/length(l_list)}`
+- `var l_list = (2d6)#3d6; {length(l_list), minimum(l_list), maximum(l_list), sum(l_list)/length(l_list)}`
     - Get the length, minimum, maximum, and average value of a random list.
-- `let !k = 1d20; let t = k; let !t_iseven = if mod(t, 2) then 0 else 1; if t_iseven then k * t + 20 else t`
+- `var !k = 1d20; var t = k; var !t_iseven = if mod(t, 2) then 0 else 1; if t_iseven then k * t + 20 else t`
     - Create a lazy variable `k`.
 Evaluate it into a variable `t`.
 Check whether `t` is even, and place in a variable.
 Depending on whether `t` is even or not, either output another random number times by `t` (and add 20 to distinguish it), or just output `t`.

 ## Functions